Generate a Java SDK from OpenAPI / Swagger

 Support for polymorphic types is critical to most production applications.
 In OpenAPI, these types are defined using the oneOf keyword.

-Non-Discriminated oneOf
+Non-discriminated oneOf

 Consider this OpenAPI fragment: